kesiev/rewtro/manual/codecommands.md

 In Rewtro [getters](getters.md) are the most important part of its programming language.
 Getters are used to _pick_ a game object or its [attributes](spriteattributes.md) in order to check or manipulate it.

 And getters are _so important_ that _every line of code is a getter_.
-Let's have a look to a slice of our tiny shooter game code:
+Let's have a look at a slice of our tiny shooter game code:

 ```
 {